You Make Loving Fun: Background

-Reception
+Critical reception

 Cash Box said McVie's "magical words are complemented by angelic backing vocals, strident guitar melodies, and the pulsating backbeat reinforced by her own electric keyboard."
 Record World called it a "light rocker with a compelling love lyric."
 Writing for Rolling Stone, John Swenson compared the song structure to some of the musical output from The Byrds, specifically referencing the "sparse instrumental background and the chorus comes on like an angelic choir."
 He also praised the vocals, saying that McVie sounded "vital" and noting the harmonies working in tandem with the counterpoint guitar during the chorus.
 Rob Brunner of Entertainment Weekly selected "You Make Loving Fun" as a highlight on the album and said that it "benefits from relative underexposure."

 The Guardian and Paste ranked the song number 13 and number 14 respectively on their lists of the 30 greatest Fleetwood Mac songs.
+Andrew Unterberger of Billboard placed the song number 2 on their list ranking every song on Rumours, saying that it was the album's "secret weapon".

+Live performances

+"You Make Loving Fun" was a concert staple for Fleetwood Mac and was played during every tour that included Christine McVie from 1976 until 1997, a year before McVie's departure from the band and retirement from touring.
+However, the song was revived for Fleetwood Mac's 2014–2015 On with the Show tour when McVie rejoined the band, as well as their 2018-2019 An Evening with Fleetwood Mac tour with new members Mike Campbell and Neil Finn.
+A live recording of "You Make Loving Fun" from their 21 October 1982 performance at The Forum in Los Angeles was included on their 2024 Mirage Tour '82 live album.